The 25th Ward: The Silver Case similar games & best alternatives

 - Not accessible without prior knowledge of series

-Broadly representative of its motivational profile, with a few distinct shifts.
-Motivations that often define this kind of title include Survival, Violence, Fellowship, Expression.
-Here, the score leans higher than usual among comparable games on Violence, Expression, Thrill.
+The 25th Ward: The Silver Case: A very typical example of its motivational profile.
+Motivations that often define this kind of title include Survival, Violence, Competition, Thrill.
+Here, the score leans higher than usual among comparable games on Violence, Thrill.
+It leans lower than usual among comparable games on Relaxation.

 -